The action of component groups on irreducible components of Springer fibers: A fixed-point variety and

-Let $\fix$ be the fixed-point variety $\spr^{T_h}$.
+Let $\fix$ denote the fixed-point variety $\spr^{T_h}$.
 This variety is smooth and projective (see, e.g., \cite[3.6 (a)]{DLP}).
 We write $\Con(\fix)$ for the set of connected components of $\fix$.
-The action of $A_e$ (viewed as a subgroup of $Q_e$) and $T_h$ commutes, so $A_e$ acts on $\fix$ and hence $\Con(\fix)$.
+Since the actions of $A_e$ (viewed as a subgroup of $Q_e$) and $T_h$ commute, $A_e$ acts on $\fix$ and therefore on $\Con(\fix)$.